CityCat and ferry terminal locations

 For up-to-date timetable information, visit Translink's website.

 The CityCat, and Express CityCat, and ferry terminals are ordered from west to east.

 Download an accessible version of the CityCat network map (Word - 941kb).

 CityCat and ferry terminal list

-The CityCat/SpeedyCat and ferry terminals are ordered from upstream to downstream.
+The CityCat, Express CityCat and ferry terminals are ordered from upstream west to downstream east.